 ■ Employment assistance: Subsidies are available to supplement salaries for furloughed or short-time workers and to encourage them to undergo training while on leave; hourly work opportunities in the public sector are also offered.
 Workers who involuntarily lose their jobs are eligible for unemployment benefits and free job training.
 Children of unemployed workers may receive education subsidies at regular or vocational high schools, colleges and universities.
 For base-level workers, subsidies are provided to laborers who are self-employed or do not have a fixed employer; "worker relief loans" are also available.

 ■Tax assistance: The government offers a range of tax assistance measures: The deadline for filing and payment of 2019 income taxes has been extended by one month.
-Small business entities exempted from reporting sales will have their assessed sales amounts and tax amounts lowered.
 If a vehicle is not in use, the vehicle license tax will not be levied for that period of time.
 Taxpayers receiving government-provided COVID-19 subsidies and allowances may exclude such assistance from taxable income.
 Lease payments on state-owned properties can be reduced or deferred.

 ■ Other measures: For those who qualify, the government will issue additional subsidies to disadvantaged seniors, children, youth, and people with disabilities.
 Cash assistance payments have been expanded to cover fishery and agricultural workers, and workers not covered by military, civil service, teachers, labor or farmers insurance schemes.